WoTTsecurity/agent/docs/examples/web-of-things/README.md

-## Securing Web of Things with WoTT
+# Securing Web of Things with WoTT

+## Hardware requirements

+ * A Raspberry Pi (ideally two)
+ * A PC running macOS or Linux

 ### Pre-requisites

- * Web of Things installed and running on a Raspberry Pi
+ * Install the Dockerized version of the WoTT agent on your Raspberry Pi(s) ([installation instruction](https://github.com/WoTTsecurity/agent/blob/master/docs/alternative_installation_methods.md#installation-docker-runtime))
- * Docker installed on the Raspberry Pi
- * A device or computer with `curl` installed along with the WoTT agent
+ * If you're connecting from a PC instead of between the two Raspberry Pis, you also need `curl` installed along with Docker.

 ### Setup

-Install the WoTT agent as per the main README.

 Build and launch the Web of Things docker container:
 ```